Earthian: Presence of Shōnen-ai (in the OVA)

 Because the OVA focused only on two stories out of a manga that contained many others, some things were cut from the plot line.
 As a result, viewers without prior knowledge of the manga may wonder about the events in the OVAs.
 Earthian is a shōnen-ai title, and of all the OVAs, but the only time this theme is referenced is for a brief time in the third episode.
 There is no mention of the manga forbidding of homosexuality in Eden, and as such some degree of depth of conflict is missing for characters who show signs of interest in those of the same gender.
 This was likely done because the depth of detail that would have to be explained would not be possible for an OVA series.

 Reception

 The fourth OVA was reviewed by Anime News Network, which called Earthian "not that good, plot-wise".

-Helen McCarthy in 500 Essential Anime Movies says that manga was "a meditation of mortality, love and the responsibly we have to create our own Eden", while in OVA Kagetsuya and Chihaya "get the most of the screen time" and the OVA "crams in so much that there's little time to explain or develop even the remaining cast".
+Helen McCarthy in 500 Essential Anime Movies says that manga was "a meditation of mortality, love and the responsibly we have to create our own Eden", while in the OVA Kagetsuya and Chihaya "get the most of the screen time" and the OVA "crams in so much that there's little time to explain or develop even the remaining cast".

 Media

 Manga

+The first North American release of Earthian was under the Blu publishing branch of Tokyopop.
+The manga was later acquired and re-released by Digital Manga Publishing beginning in 2012 as a 5 volume release.